USI-MSDE-SA-2022/software-architecture-model-Travad/src/sa/model/index.md

 slow down the process of extracting, transforming and loading data into the analytical database.

 ## 7. Avoid cascading failures
+To ensure that cascading failures are prevented, we want to introduce circuit breaker strategy that works syhnchronously with the heartbeat monitoring service to keep track of which service goes down.
+This prevents the other services from being affected by the failure of the one that is down.

+A place where such component could make sense is between the identity service and all components that call this service (dashboard and the API).
+In case of a failover occurs, the circuit breaker is now aware of that and, for all the subsequent calls until the service is back up, it could redirect the calls to a local cache to retrieve authentications and authorizations information.

 ## 8. Mitigation of external dependencies